Natural Links

 Helping Habitats

-By role playing animals that are typically found in urban wetland habitats, students get to explore animal needs and the impact humans have on their ability to survive.
+By role playing animals that are typically found in urban wetland habitats, students get to explore animal needs, the impact of climate change and the impact humans have on their ability to survive.
 Students use the animals’ perspectives to think of positive changes that we can all make, to support local habitats such as creeks, lakes and parks to be healthy – as healthy habitats help reduce the impacts of climate change, give us great places to visit and provide a home to many precious local native plants and animals.
-Weather impacts on wetlands associated with Climate Change considered include: strong winds, flooding, rising sea levels, rire, longer droughts and seasonal irregularities.
+Weather impacts on wetlands associated with Climate Change considered include: strong winds, flooding, rising sea levels, fire, longer droughts and seasonal irregularities.

 Both programs conclude with: